Say it Like a Scot

 What’s the weather like?

 Baltic (absolutely freezing!) - A word guaranteed to be uttered at least once a day by every person in Scotland from October to March.
-Imagine a day so cold you’re worried the wind is going to take off your fingers and all you can think about is getting home and putting the heating oan!
-“I’ll tell ye it’s pure baltic out there!”.
+“It’s baltic out there!”.

 Dreich (a bleak and wet day) - It’s pouring wet, the sky is as grey as the pavement and all you want to do is curl up on the sofa with a pot of tea, double-layered socks and Netflix.
-People complain about them but we think - as long as your warm - dreich days can be the best days!
+People complain about them but I think - as long as your warm - dreich days can be some of the best days.

 Aff’ for some grub?